armanaxh/backface/samplewebapp/README.md

 When we set Ingress Traffic Policies on Local, we can fill real-IP in our edge Ngnix.
 But In another solution, we don't have real-IP.
 Unless other 7-layer services fill on the HTTP headers before cluster.
 For example, CDNs fill real-IP on HTTP headers.

 For service stability, we have different approaches depending on the service type.
 In simple services like samplewebapp, we can scale resources.
 You can find auto-scaler in the Kubernetes subdirectory.
 It scales service when the load is high. but It's not a good solution sometimes because we should have saved resources.
 (On AWS, it's ok)

+Anti-affinity: Defining a pod anti-affinity is the next step in increasing your application's availability.
+A pod anti-affinity guarantees the distribution of the pods across different nodes in your Kubernetes cluster.
+And if some nodes are faced with the problem, your application is running on other ones at the moment.
+Also, In this way, resources are used relatively between nodes.
+Some cloud providers give worker nodes with Over Commit Resources.
+So when you are in the high load better to distribute your replicas.
+And better for resource-type balances.

+RollingUpdate: Rolling updates allow Deployments' update to take place with zero downtime by incrementally updating Pods instances with new ones.
+I set maxSurge 3 and maxUnavailable depends on application this metrics should change.

+ReadinessProbe & LivenessProbe: Both liveness & readiness probes are used to control the health of an application.
+The failing liveness probe will restart the container, whereas the failing readiness probe will stop our application from serving traffic.
+I enable /health in sample application to check health.
+But in a complex application, dependency should be checked in readiness.
+For example, DBs, Kafka, ...